Listing Agents: What They Are And How They Differ From Buyer’s Agents

-After properties have been listed, they hold open houses and guide buyers around during showings.
+After properties have been listed, they hold open houses and guide prospective buyers around during showings and walk-throughs.
 They communicate with buyer’s agents and evaluate and negotiate offers to ensure their clients are getting the best price and terms.

 Listing Agent Vs. Selling Agent